questionpy-org/questionpy-docs/docs/documentation/building.md

     The `.qpy` file follows this default pattern: `NAMESPACE-SHORTNAME-VERSION.qpy`, like `my_namespace-my_project-0.1.0.qpy`.

-## Source backup
+## Source copy

-QuestionPy will automatically back up the source code by storing a copy in the `.qpy` package.
-This feature allows you to restore the complete source from a `.qpy` package whenever needed.
+QuestionPy will automatically copy the package source code into the `.qpy` file, enabling complete source restoration from the .qpy package whenever needed.

 <figure markdown="span">
 ```mermaid